OSH Answers Fact Sheets

 Entry Loss - The loss in static pressure caused by air flowing into a duct or hood.
 It is usually expressed in inches of water gauge.

-Evase (Eh-va-say) - A diffuser at the outlet that gradually increases in area to decrease velocity and to convert kinetic energy to static pressure at the outlet and inlet.
+Evase (Eh-va-say) - A gradual enlargement (tapered section) at the outlet of the exhaust system with the role to decrease velocity and to convert kinetic energy to static pressure.
 It is used to ensure smooth and undisturbed airflow in and out of the fan.
-It converts kinetic energy into pressure energy.

 Fan - A mechanical device which causes air movement.

-Flammable Liquid - A substance which meets the criterion for WHMIS 1988 Class B Division 2 flammable liquid (a flash point less than 37.8°C (100°F).
+Flammable Liquid - A substance which meets the criterion for WHMIS 2015 Class Flammable Liquid: a flash point of no more than 93°C (199.4°F).